SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 ## Organizing ROMs

-Create a folder called `/SNES/` on your SD card.
+Create a folder called `SNES` at the root of your SD card.
 Drop all your subfolders and folders of ROMs in here.
 The system will default to here, but if `/SNES/` does not exist, it will then default to the root directory of the SD card.
 There is a limit to how many files can be